-The 2018 ACEEE Summer Study is the 20th biennial ACEEE conference on Energy Efficiency in Buildings.
-This preeminent meeting will attract a diverse group of professionals to discuss cutting-edge technologies, strategies, and programs for reducing energy use and addressing climate impacts.
-We want to scale innovation that works with our 2018 theme: “Making Efficiency Easy and Enticing.”
+The 2018 ACEEE Summer Study was the 20th biennial ACEEE conference on Energy Efficiency in Buildings.
+This preeminent meeting attracted a diverse group of professionals to discuss cutting-edge technologies, strategies, and programs for reducing energy use and addressing climate impacts.
+This year's Summer Study scaled innovation that worked with our 2018 theme: “Making Efficiency Easy and Enticing.”

-Likely Participants Include: Policymakers; utility staff; architects; builders; financial and insurance professionals involved with buildings; clean-tech investors; building products, equipment, and appliance manufacturers; building owners and operators; engineers; local, state, and federal agency personnel; energy researchers; NGOs; consultants; behavioral scientists; and energy efficiency professionals.
+Participants included: Policymakers; utility staff; architects; builders; financial and insurance professionals involved with buildings; clean-tech investors; building products, equipment, and appliance manufacturers; building owners and operators; engineers; local, state, and federal agency personnel; energy researchers; NGOs; consultants; behavioral scientists; and energy efficiency professionals.

 2018 Program Committee Co-Chairs

 Click on the Panel numbers below to view the list of titles and authors.

 Click on the title of each panel for a full description.
 Find all of the descriptions here.

 Communicating on Climate: Messages and Messengers that Matter

 Karen Florini, Vice President for Programs

 Karen Florini is Vice President for Programs at Climate Central, a non-profit climate science research and communications organization that researches and communicates climate science, effects and solutions to the public and decisionmakers.
 A non-advocacy organization, Climate Central does not take positions on specific policies or technologies; it is best known for its work with broadcast meteorologists and on sea-level rise.
 Florini leads the integration of Climate Central’s program efforts, overseeing the creation and distribution of the group’s products to the public and thought leaders.